Authored by the expert who managed and guided the team behind the Italy Property Pack

 What are the biggest risks for property prices in Florence in 2026?

-As of early 2026, the three biggest risks for property prices in Florence are a broader economic slowdown that reduces buyer confidence, an affordability ceiling after 2025's strong price run, and regulatory uncertainty around short-term rental rules that could affect investor appetite.
+As of early 2026, the three biggest risks for Florence property prices are a macro slowdown that hits buyer confidence and second-home demand, an affordability ceiling after the strong 2025 price run that causes buyers to pause, and escalating regulatory uncertainty around short-term rentals that reduces investor appetite and compresses achievable yields.

 We actually cover all these risks and their likelihoods in our pack about the real estate market in Florence.